 Asset management draws upon legal, financial and property expertise.
 The Asset Management Strategy and Asset Management Plan should align with the Corporate Plan and Community Plan.
 Challenge Function All asset holdings should be regularly challenged at a Senior Management and committee level to ensure they are correctly configured and support the delivery of public Developing Asset Management capability Asset Register Actively mainstreamed publically available comprehensive asset register describing all land and property assets owned, leased and occupied by a Council.
-Benchmarking & Performance Management Benchmarking the functional and economic performance of the asset base compared to other comparative portfolios.
-Kan Barana ili ilida a Kilani Risk Management Asset risks identified and managed or mitigated in line with the Asset Management Plan. effectiveness of the Council's 5-year Estates Strategy. ne Strategy.
+Benchmarking & Performance Management Benchmarking the functional and economic performance of the asset base compared to Ke ■ 9 other comparative portfolios.
+Risk Management Asset risks identified and managed or mitigated in line with the Asset Management Plan.
+I Property Sub-Committee ectiveness of the Council's 5-year Estates Strategy.
+Strategy.
 Develop an associated Asset Management Plan.